Precession

 Connection to Climate

 Earth’s climate is also affected by solar cycles, volcanic activity, and other factors.
-The precession cycles represent the primary orbital driver.
+Within the orbital-forcing component, the model proposes the inclination-side family — including Earth’s H/3 inclination precession — as the relevant driver of the post-MPT ~100k-year band.

 Comparison with Standard Formulas